hannahakhtar/project-1/README.md

 - The player should be able to clear at least one wave of the aliens
 - The player's score should be displayed at the end of the game
 - Use KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles
-- Adhere to best practices and use semantic markup for HTML and
+- Adhere to best practices and use semantic markup for HTML and CSS
 - Use JavaScript for DOM manipulation

 ## Space Invaders Brief

 - The player aims to shoot and kill all the aliens before they reach the planet's surface.
 - If the player hits an alien with the rocket, the alien will disappear and the player will get 150 points.
-- The player can move left and right only along the bottom row.
+- The player can move the spaceship along the bottom row.
 - The aliens move left and right and will move down each time the reach the side of the screen.
 - Aliens will drop bombs periodically and if they hit the player, they will lose a life.
-- The aim is to achieve the highest score possible before the alien's bombs kill you or if they reach the planet (bottom of the grid).
+- The aim is to kill all aliens and achieve the highest score before the alien's bombs kill you or if they reach the planet (bottom of the grid).

 ## Technogies Used